top of page

 Remember, proper support during the early stages ensures your palm tree’s successful growth and resilience!

-Aftercare for a Thriving Palm: A Long and Rewarding Journey Watering:
+Watering and Aftercare for a Thriving Palm Watering:

 • Deep and Infrequent is the Key: Deep and infrequent watering is the way to go for desert palms.
 Allow the soil to dry completely between waterings.
 Established desert palms might only need deep watering once a month, or even less during cooler months.
 Here's a helpful tip: Check out Water Use It Wisely's Interactive Watering Guides.